Learn How to Sail Safely in Seattle's Waters

 Located in the Ballard neighborhood of Seattle, the Seattle Maritime Academy provides expert education to those interested in working in the maritime industry.

 In addition to their professional training programs, they also offer Continuing Education classes for recreational boaters in the Seattle area.

-With classes such as Basic Navigation and Safety, Knots and Line Handling or Introduction to Marine Diesel Engines, you have the opportunity to learn essential boating skills under the guidance of industry professionals.
+These classes give you the opportunity to learn essential boating skills under the guidance of industry professionals.

 Instructor Margaret Pommert shares more about what you can expect from these recreational boating classes.

 What inspired you to teach these recreational boating classes?